In the last decade, consumer appetite for dining out has increased dramatically – and now diners have more options than ever before.

 In 2017, 1,333 new establishments opened in the UK, ranging from gastropubs, fine dining restaurants and street food cafés.
 Clearly the supply to meet demand is there.

 Yet no matter how many new locations open, stats show that 98% of diners return to the same establishment time and again, making it even more important to hook frequent and loyal customers immediately.

 So, what do customers want?

 Well, it isn’t just food.

 Customers want restaurants to be a theater, venue and socializing spot all at once whilst still serving up winning meals.
 Diners no longer go out to eat solely for the food, they want to be engaged in other ways too.

 The Rise of Open Kitchens

 In today’s ‘Digital Age’, it isn’t surprising that restaurants are adopting a new, more visible approach to preparing food.
-There has been a movement toward the open kitchen concept – where food is prepared in plain sight.
-It provides customers direct access to information about the establishment’s hygiene, professionalism and culinary excellence, and the opportunity to take pictures for their social media.
+There has been a movement toward the open kitchen concept, where food is prepared in plain sight.
+It provides customers direct access to information about the establishment’s hygiene, professionalism and culinary excellence, not to mention the opportunity to take pictures for their social media.

 The model spans cuisines – from sandwiches to sushi – and categories, from fast food to fine dining.
-Well-established eateries like Subway have mastered it, and new favourites like Wagamama tie it to their core business message.
+Old favourites like Subway have mastered the open kitchen concept, and new favourites like Wagamama tie it to their core business message.
 Even longstanding franchises are experimenting with and embracing open kitchens.